“Without stories, we wouldn't be human beings at all.”

-Hard Work Hardly Works - Lyra is able to read her alethiometer right after picking it up; other characters note that alethiometer-reading is supposed to be extremely difficult and suited to scholars.
-Later subverted; once the adventure is over, Lyra suddenly loses her talent because . . . well . . . just because.
+Hard Work Hardly Works: Lyra is able to read her alethiometer right after picking it up; other characters note that alethiometer-reading is supposed to be extremely difficult and suited to Scholars.
+Later subverted; once the adventure is over, Lyra suddenly loses her talent because . . . well . . . just becausenote Probably because she reaches puberty.
 However, she is told that if she wants to, she can take the route of hard work to learn the skill back, and will have a better understanding of the alethiometer's answers for it.

 This is probably intended to be symbolic of the changes in how a person perceives the world as a child and an adult.
 Children can be good at reading people's moods instinctively without fully appreciating all the undertones in any given social situation.
 Adults may be more uncertain because they are aware of more.

-Heroic Sacrifice - Lord Asriel and Ms. Coulter both sacrifice themselves to drag Metatron down into a bottomless pit - the bittersweet end to Ms. Coulter's Heel Face Turn.
+Heroic Sacrifice: Lord Asriel and Mrs. Coulter both sacrifice themselves to drag Metatron down into a bottomless pit - the bittersweet end to Mrs. Coulter's Heel-Face Turn.
 Arguable as to whether they count, as this had been Asriel's driving goal from the first and Coulter's life was essentially a shambles and it was unclear what else she might have to live for.
 Although knowing her, she'd probably have been able to cast herself as the hero of the battle with her magic lie powers post facto, so maybe she really was giving something up.